sayanta01/JS/notes/fullstackopen/blogs/how-react-works.md

 # Recap
 ![](./react-rendering-lifecycle.png) - The render phase can be asynchronous, the commit phase is strictly synchronous!
 - Figure out how the React Element will turn into an actual DOM Element?
-- If you don't want the Child to re-render when parent component renders, then you can wrap the Child in React.memo()
+- if you don't want the Child to re-render when parent component renders, then you can wrap the Child in React.memo()
 - The component that writes the results to the actual DOM is a library called ReactDOM/React Native